justinabrahms/noosphere-org-sync-tools/README.md

 # Fill out env based on your setup
 cp env.sample env

-# Symlink your date-oriented org files to exclude dates (nicer for tab complete)
-build-symlinks.sh /path/to/org/roam/files

-# Add files you want to keep track of to the registry file
+# Add the "share" tag to any of your files you want to render out. using `org-roam-tag-add`
-add-to-registry.sh /tmp/org-symlinks/mynote.org

-# sync the files into your current noosphere directory (this generates .subtext files)
+# Render out the files into your current directory (this generates .subtext files)
 org-sync.sh

+# save & sync
+orb sphere save
+orb sphere sync
 ```